cyberdyne-ventures/dune/README.md

 ![things](/img/dune.jpg?raw=true "text")
 # DUNE
 ### (discovery of novel unseen events)
-A project for threat hunting using a combination of anomaly detection, machine learning, and specification-based detection.
-The first release is focused on hunting using cloudtrail events.
+A project for cloud threat hunting using a combination of anomaly detection, machine learning, and specification-based detection.

 #### Contents